 This tutorial addresses the locating of journal articles as part of the so-called preemption process.
 The preemption process entails a meticulous survey of the pertinent legal or specialized literature to determine whether your note topic and your treatment of your note topic have already been published by someone else.
 Periodicals are publications that appear at intervals.
 Academic journals and law journals are examples of periodicals.

 In the preparation of a piece of student-written legal scholarship you will begin by choosing a topic.
-In making and refining this choice you will probably look at a variety of periodical materials, including general interest periodicals (such as the New York Times), legal news periodicals (such as The National Law Journal or FindLaw.com), and specialized legal periodicals (such as the loose-leaf service CCH Federal Securities Law Reporter, or a law review such as The California Law Review, or a legal newsletter such as The Federal Sentencing Reporter), or specialized non-legal periodical materials that publish law-related articles such as The Journal of Legal History.
+In making and refining this choice you will probably look at a variety of periodical materials, including general interest periodicals (such as the New York Times), legal news periodicals (such as The National Law Journal or FindLaw.com), and specialized legal periodicals (such as the loose-leaf service CCH Federal Securities Law Reporter, in print and online, or a law review such as The California Law Review, or a legal newsletter such as The Federal Sentencing Reporter), or specialized non-legal periodical materials that publish law-related articles such as The Journal of Legal History.